5 Common Errors found in Foreign Language Google Ads Campaigns

 If you plan on running a successful multilingual campaign be prepared not only to translate advertisement text or an appealing landing page, but to provide a fully translated website.
 If your landing page is the only page that is relevant to an international user, you risk alienating that potential customer.
 Think of it as answering the phone with “hola”, but as soon as the Spanish-speaking customer becomes interested, the seller switches to Japanese.

 Test the waters before you jump in

 Get to know the competition.
 You may find that it will be very lucrative or perhaps unwise to invest your time and money in a PPC campaign competing with him/her.
 Ask yourself, “Will my business be able to make a difference here?”.
 You can perform a SWOT or strengths, weaknesses, opportunities and threats analysis of the proposed multilingual campaign.
-Don’t think of your PPC campaign as immune to all the challenges you already expect to find when marketing offline.
+Don’t think of your Google Ads campaign as immune to all the challenges you already expect to find when marketing offline.

 Poorly translated keywords

 Language, we all know, is very dynamic and words have both connotative as well as denotative meanings; a group of synonyms for one word can have absolutely nothing in common with each other.
 Getting a bilingual individual to translate your advertisements and to do extensive keyword research prior to crafting any advertisement text is helpful for creating a good campaign.